Oliver-1-1/SmmInfect/README.md

 To find an appropriate SMM module to patch you would either have to reverse it to see if it's not necessary for operating the computer.
 Or insert your one.
 I am using ASUS Prime b650-plus with AMD ryzen 7 7800X3D and patching out this guid: {CE1FD2EA-F80C-4517-8A75-9F7794A1401E}
+It also worked on an AMD ryzen 7 3700X
 ## **Credits**
 Ekknod, for being a good mentor and some of his code is used.
 Check out his [projects](https://github.com/ekknod)